Bar and restaurant owners have it so much easier than other business professionals because they so rarely have to do math and calculate key metrics.

 Because every restaurant’s concept, sales, and inventory vary greatly, there is no universal COGS amount that is ideal for all restaurants.
 Fine dining establishments will have a higher COGS than fast casual.
 The goal should be to continually try to lower costs without sacrificing the quality of your establishment and the guest experience.

-Food cost, always expressed as a percentage, is the cost of creating food compared to the revenue generated off that food—or the cost of your inventory (COGS) vs. your food sales.
+Food cost, always expressed as a percentage, is the cost to create food compared to the revenue generated off that food—or the cost of your inventory (COGS) vs. your food sales.
 This is absolutely essential to understanding the effectiveness of your food program.
 Keeping a close eye on your inventory costs and pricing items wisely is core to having a successful business.

 You can calculate this metric per-dish or program-wide depending on the information you want.
 The food cost percentage for each menu item helps illuminate where pricing adjustments should be made to keep dishes in line with an ideal food cost.
 The food cost percentage for your entire program tells you about the overall profitability of the kitchen.